joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 !FILE!<metadata_object>~~!~~<data>~!END!
 ```

 For the key however, since it will always be small ( < 16 bytes), I will just send it with a `#` at the start, and a `~` to finish the message.
 This is acceptable because when the PC program starts, it doesn't expect any requests from the client, so it is just waiting for the key.
+The key should also only be made up of numbers.

 ```
 #<key>~
 ```

-For items such as file metadata, I will use Python pickle to send an object (more of a struct) containing the metadata, rather than using separators, as then it is much easier for me to add information I want to send.
+For items such as file metadata, I will use Python pickle to send an object (more of a structure) containing the metadata, rather than using separators, as then it is much easier for me to add information I want to send.

 ### Sending files over Bluetooth:

 To send a file from the vault, first it has to be decrypted to a temporary location.
-I could instead send the data from within AES, so that when a block is decrypted it is sent, however I don't plan on writing AES in Python since speed is essential for AES (and a new BT socket would have to be set up if using a different language).
+I could instead send the data from within AES, so that when a block is decrypted it is sent, however I don't plan on writing AES in Python since speed is essential for AES (and a new Bluetooth socket would have to be set up if using a different language).

 Metadata will be sent as an object before sending the file contents, as talked about in the above section.